Murder of Arlene Arkinson: Trial

 Howard went on trial for the murder of Arlene Arkinson in 2005 in Belfast Crown Court.
 The jury did not hear evidence of other crimes Howard was convicted of and the defence solicitor argued that it could not be proven Arkinson was dead and suggested alternative explanations such as running away or committing suicide.
 Howard was acquitted of the murder by a majority verdict of 10 - 2.

 Robert Howard died in prison in 2015 while serving a life sentence for the rape and murder of Hannah Williams.

 Inquest

 An inquest into the death of Arlene Atkinson opened in February 2021 following years of delay and lasted until July 2021.
-The inquest found that Robert Howard has murdered Arlene Atkinson and the coroner dismissed claims that Arlene had left voluntarily or died by suicide.
+The inquest found that Robert Howard has murdered Arlene Arkinson and the coroner dismissed claims that Arlene had left voluntarily or died by suicide.

 During the inquest, allegations were made that Howard was a state agent.
 This claim was later repeated by Kent Police Detective Chief Inspector Colin Murray who led the investigation into the murder of Hannah Williams.

 Following the inquest, the Police Ombudsman's Office found that the police failed to adequately investigate the disappearance of Arlene Arkinson and did not properly investigate reports that she was last sighted with a known sex offender.
 They also reported that they had grounds to arrest Howard within 48 hours, but instead waited 46 days to do so.